json-schema-org/.github/CODE_OF_CONDUCT.md

 # IETF Guidelines for Conduct

-Note: These guidelines are not provided in full in this document.
+While the JSON Schema project is not formally part of the IETF, historically the project was initially published and updated as "personal drafts" through the IETF process.
+The project members have found the approach and assumptions defined as Guidelines for Conduct to be well informed and a good foundation of behaviour and expectations.

+The IETF defined BCP 54 (Best Current Practice), also assinged RFC 7154.
-Some extracts are provided.
+Some extracts are provided which are found to be key principles.
-Please see the [RFC document](https://www.rfc-editor.org/rfc/rfc7154.html) for full details.
+Please see [BCP 54/RFC 7154 document](https://www.rfc-editor.org/rfc/rfc7154.html) for full details.
-While we do not currently formally interact with the IETF beyond publication of specification documents, we have found their approach to developing specifications well informed and useful.

-[BCP 54] provides a set of guidelines for personal interaction in the Internet Engineering Task Force.
+BCP 54 provides a set of guidelines for personal interaction in the Internet Engineering Task Force.
 The guidelines recognize the diversity of IETF participants, emphasize the value of mutual respect, and stress the broad applicability of our work.